CyberpunkNews/ccs-proposals/cyberpunk-funding-proposal.md

 * Create and manage a strong reputation by demonstrating consistent and clear communication.

 * Manage investor relations, anticipate and address investor and analyst issues.
-Build relationships, respond in a timely manner to analysts’ questions, and gain a better understanding of top investors’ behaviors in Crypto Industry.
+Build relationships, respond in a timely manner to analysts’ questions, and gain a better understanding of top investors’ behaviors.

 * Inform and engage worldwide audiences through digital channels and other communications strategies and tactics.